Testing and auditing requirements for the Crossed Grain TM scheme

 - There are key mandatory technical requirements for the Crossed Grain product certification scheme

-- Testing products for gluten content - at least once annually
+- Testing products for gluten content - at least once annually by an external laboratory

 - Providing Coeliac UK with information about your products

 There are several methods for testing the gluten content of food.
 These include laboratory based tests or rapid tests that can be conducted in the factory.

 The technology of gluten testing continues to develop and recent advances mean that tests are becoming much more sensitive.